BhashiBandara95/Web_design_01/README.md

 # Web_design_01

-This is included a simple Web Design using HTML &amp; CSS
+This is included a simple Web Design using HTML and CSS